-Oxycodone is considered a potent narcotic, and it acts similarly to codeine, morphine, and hydrocodone.
-When someone takes oxycodone in the form of OxyContin medication, it makes them feel more comfortable not by necessarily alleviating pain, but instead by increasing their level of pain tolerance.
+Oxycodone is considered a potent narcotic, and it acts similarly to codeine, morphine and hydrocodone.
+When someone takes oxycodone in the form of OxyContin medication, it makes them feel more comfortable as opioids eliminate pain signals in the body.

 In the process, OxyContin medication can also lead to sedation and respiratory depression.
-These things happen because all opioids bind to certain central nervous system receptors and slow down activity there.
-This is one of the risks of OxyContin medication and other opioids.
-It’s possible for them to slow respiration to a dangerous level, leading to an overdose or death.
+These responses happen because all opioids bind to certain central nervous system receptors and slow down activity there.
+It’s possible for OxyContin and other opioids to slow respiration to a dangerous level, leading to an overdose or death.

 The uses of oxycodone as a prescription medication include pain management, particularly for severe pain.
 OxyContin is specifically a time-release version of oxycodone, which means that it can be taken for around-the-clock pain management.